-Many analysts predicted 2019 to be the year of conversational analytics; the year when businesses will be on the road of transformation because of it.
+Many analysts predicted 2019 to be the year of conversational analytics; the year when businesses will be on the road to transformation because of it.

-That may or may not come to pass, but there`s little doubt in anyone`s mind that this form of data analytics has started to make its mark in the world of business.
+That may or may not come to pass, but there's little doubt in anyone's mind that this form of data analytics has started to make its mark in the world of business.
 Like other forms of analytics, this one, too, rides piggyback on technology.
-After all, it`s a technology that`s increased the speed, span, and types of conversations.
-What`s more, with new developments, every conversation thread can turn into a thousand pieces of dialogue.
+After all, it's a technology that's increased the speed, scope, and types of conversations.
+What's more, with new developments, every conversation thread can become a thousand lines of dialogue.
 And, as technology goes deeper into people engagement, so will conversational analytics.

 Essentially, conversational analytics helps discussions with buyers become more meaningful.